Quantum plasmonic non-reciprocity in parity-violating magnets: Abstract

 \section{Abstract}

-The optical response of metals is often dominated by plasmonic resonances -- the collective oscillations of an interacting electron liquid.
-Here we unveil a new class of plasmons that arise in a wide range of parity violating magnetic metals.
-In these materials, broken time reversal and parity symmetries work together with electron-electron interactions to produce intrinsically non-reciprocal bulk plasmons wherein the frequencies of forward and backward moving modes are split.
-Strikingly, when interactions are strong we find plasmonic non-reciprocity is dominated by the quantum metric dipole that characterizes the real-space profile of Bloch electron wavepackets; in this regime, the quantum metric dipole can give rise to strongly non-reciprocal collective dynamics even when the electronic group velocity is only weakly asymmetric.
-We anticipate these intrinsic non-reciprocal bulk plasmons can be realized in a wide range of parity violating magnets including twisted bilayer graphene heterostructures where quantum geometric quantities can achieve large values.
+The optical responses of metals are often dominated by plasmonic resonances -- the collective oscillations of interacting electron liquids.
+Here we unveil a new class of plasmons -- quantum metric plasmons (QMPs) -- that arise in a wide range of parity violating magnetic metals.
+In these materials, a dipolar distribution of the quantum metric (a fundamental characteristic of Bloch wavefunctions) produces intrinsic non-reciprocal bulk plasmons.
+Strikingly, QMP non-reciprocity manifests even when the single-particle dispersion is symmetric: QMPs are sensitive to time-reversal and parity violations hidden in the Bloch wavefunction.
+In materials with asymmetric single-particle dispersions, quantum metric dipole induced non-reciprocity can continue to dominate at large frequencies.
+We anticipate that QMPs can be realized in a wide range of parity violating magnets, including twisted bilayer graphene heterostructures, where quantum geometric quantities can achieve large values.

-In reciprocal materials, the forward and backward propagation of light along any direction cannot be differentiated.
-Non-reciprocal materials, on the other hand, possess the ability to differentiate between forward and backward flows~\cite{nagaosa}.
-A striking venue for observing non-reciprocity in light-matter interaction~\cite{rubio} is plasmonic materials wherein the collective motion of electrons strongly couples with light~\cite{koppens,acsreview}.
-In this context, methods for achieving non-reciprocity have largely focussed on Hall effect schemes~\cite{fetter,divincenzo2013,kumar,cbp,reilly} or out-of-equilibrium protocols~\cite{levitov,polini,tobias,cyprian,basov_fizeau}.
-In the former, chiral plasmonic modes appear along the boundaries of a magnetic material while its bulk plasmonic excitations remain reciprocal; in the latter, the active driving of a current flow through the device is required to achieve non-reciprocity.
-Means for realizing {\it bulk} plasmonic non-reciprocity intrinsically in equilibrium systems (i.e., passively) remain elusive.

-Here we argue that parity-violating metallic magnets can host non-reciprocal bulk plasmons in equilibrium.
-This non-reciprocity arises from a bulk directional current (BDC) that emerges in the presence of inhomogeneous electric fields when both inversion/parity ($\mathcal{P}$) and time-reversal ($\mathcal{T}$) symmetries are broken.
-Crucially, the spatial pattern of the BDC (black arrows, Fig. 1) does not change when the direction of plasmon propagation is reversed; its configuration is determined by the intrinsic broken $\mathcal{P}$ and $\mathcal{T}$ symmetries and electron density profile.
-This allows to stiffen (soften) the frequency for forward (backward) propagating plasmonic modes (Fig. \ref{fig1}), thus enabling non-reciprocity.